 Cats are territorial by nature and usually don’t take a liking to a rival cat moving in on their turf.
 Because cats primarily communicate using body language, a cat staring at another cat is a way for the dominant kitty to show aggression.
-When a cat notices another cat giving him the eye, they both stop everything they’re doing and visually connect.
+When a cat notices another cat staring at him, they both stop everything they’re doing and visually connect.
 If this cat staring doesn’t sufficiently meet the dominant one’s objective, then swatting, wrestling and even perhaps an all-out cat fight are next.

 Cats are visual hunters and their ability to stare without regular blinking helps them keep a close eye on their prey.
 Unlike we humans who must frequently blink to keep our eyes lubricated, cats can maintain a steady gaze for quite some time before a blink.
 This is why it’s impossible to win a staring contest with a feline.

 If you’re adding a new cat into your home, it’s important to take steps to avoid — or at least lessen — the aggression that could come from either kitty.
-Here are a few steps to take when introducing cats — and cut back on any aggressive cat-staring incidents:
+Here are a few steps to take when introducing cats — and cut back on any potential aggressive cat staring:

 The cats with whom we share our lives are innately interested in our activities — especially if said activities could result in something that benefits them.
 We’ve all been on the business end of cat staring when mealtime is near.
 Our cats impatiently watch our every move, and if we make the slightest move toward the kitchen — even if it’s to pour a cup of coffee — they’re all over us.